ranbureand/medlay/_chapters/hello-world.markdown

 categories: hello world
 ---

-+ Will be replaced with the ToC, excluding the "Contents" header {:toc}

 A paragraph (from the Greek paragraphos, "to write beside" or "written beside") is a self-contained unit of a discourse in writing dealing with a particular point or idea.

++ Will be replaced with the ToC, excluding the "Contents" header {:toc .toc}

 ## Heading Level #2